Bellspringsteen/Bellspringsteen.github.io/_posts/2016-9-17-NYPDHomeZip.md

 	5. Now you have to serve the papers, which you can’t do yourself. $187.50 <br />
 	6. Then you have to go back to 60 Center Street and file the papers and the receipt of service. <br />

-In my case, after a few rounds of calls between the lawyers the NYPD went from "his is ludicrous and will be dismissed" to "k here is what you want."
+In my case, after a few rounds of calls between the lawyers the NYPD went from "This is ludicrous and will be dismissed" to "Ok here is what you want."

 And then they sent over the data.